buzztroll/unix-agent/docs/install/agent_install_syntax.rst

           -t, --tmp-path        Path to the temporary directory  (default /tmp)

-          -U, --user            Linux user that the DCM Agent will run as (default dcm) If you specify a different user then that user must already exist.
+          -U, --user            Linux user that the DCM Agent will run as (default dcm) If you specify a different user then that user must already ex-st.

           -o, --chef-client     Install the latest Chef client